-4. Principles of Resettlement and Land Acquisition Adopted for the Regional Development Project III
+IV.
+Principles of Resettlement and Land Acquisition Adopted for the Georgia IQ Project

 The overarching objective of the Project in relation to land and asset acquisition is to assist the project affected populations (PAPs) in restoring their livelihoods at least to the level equal to the pre-project level.
-Therefore, during implementation of the project the Regional Development Fund of Georgia (MDFG) is committed to ensure that:
+Therefore, during implementation of the project the EA ensures that:

 - 1. For each subproject that involves acquisition of private land, temporary or permanent income loss, physical displacement of households or businesses, or other impact that triggers the OP 4.12, a Resettlement Action Plan (RAP) will be developed in compliance with policies and procedures set out in this RPF, the WB OP 4.12 and Georgian legislation. - 2.
-Municipalities that propose subprojects to the MDF will be responsible to support the MDFG in the implementation of the relevant RAP and in the preparation of the RAP. - 3.
-No civil works can start at the section where impacts that trigger OP 4.12 occur before a RAP implemented and compensation is paid. - 4.
-PAP will receive compensation or support of various kinds in accordance with the entitlement matrix included in this RPF and in compliance with the active legislation of Georgia and the World Bank safeguard policy. - 5.
-PAP will be informed about their rights and existing alternatives; - 6.
-PAP will be consulted on, offered choices among, and provided with technically and economically feasible resettlement alternatives; - 7.
-PAP will be offered effective compensation at full replacement cost for losses of assets relying of the information received from the Independent authorized valuation company hired by MDFG; - 8.
-PAP will be offered additional support (see section 7.3) to support their livelihood during the transition period, based on a reasonable estimate of the time likely to be needed to restore their livelihood and standards of living; - 9.
+Beneficiary municipalities will be responsible for supporting the implementation of the relevant RAP and in the preparation of the RAP. - 3.
+No civil works can start at the section where impacts that trigger OP 4.12 occur before a RAP is implemented in a manner satisfactory to the World Bank and compensation is paid to all affected persons. - 4.
+PAPs will receive compensation or support of various kinds in accordance with the entitlement matrix included in this RPF and in compliance with the active legislation of Georgia and the World Bank safeguard policy. - 5.
+PAPs will be informed about their rights and existing alternatives; - 6.
+PAPs will be consulted on, offered choices among, and provided with technically and economically feasible resettlement alternatives; - 7.
+PAPs will be offered effective compensation at full replacement cost for losses of assets relying of the information received from the Independent authorized valuation company hired by EA - 8.
+PAPs will be offered additional support (see section 7.3) to support their livelihood during the transition period, based on a reasonable estimate of the time likely to be needed to restore their livelihood and standards of living; - 9.
 PAPs with livelihood impacts will be provided with development assistance in addition to compensation measures described, such as land preparation, credit facilities, training, or job opportunities; - 10.
-Special attention will be paid to the needs of the most vulnerable groups of the population children, women, the elderly, those below the poverty line, disabled, IDPs, refugees, etc.; - 11.
+Special attention will be paid to the needs of the most vulnerable groups of the population children, women, the elderly, those below the poverty line, people with disabilities, IDPs, refugees, etc.; - 11.
 A fair and accessible grievance redress mechanism will be developed; - 12.
-Compensation measures are completed prior to start-up of the particular construction activities that trigger OP 4.12. - A Resettlement Action Plan (RAP) will be developed as per this RPF and Bank OP 4.12 as well as
+Compensation measures are completed prior to start-up of the particular construction activities that trigger OP 4.12.

+Abbreviated Resettlement Action Plan (aRAP)/ Resettlement Action Plan (RAP) will be developed as per this RPF and Bank OP 4.12 as well as Georgian legislation for each sub-project of the Georgia IQ